python-bear/Sick-Set-Of-Bookmarklets/README.md

  - **View Selection**: Opens the stuff you currently have highlighted in a new tab.
  - **Open All Links**: Opens all of the links on the page.
  - **Link Text As URLs**: Changes all of the links on the page with their alt-text.
- - **Character And Word Count**: Opens a message box that tells you the number of characters currently on the page and the number of spaces (approximation of the number of words).
  - **Triangle**: Makes a triangle that you can control with the arrow keys and shoot with the `?`/`/` button.
  - **Two Triangle**: Makes a red triangle that can be controlled with the arrow keys, and a blue one with the `wasd` keys.
  - **Random Number**: Will ask for a minimum and a maximum and then choose a random number in that range inclusive.
- - **View Cookies**: Will show the contents of the cookies from the page in a popup.
- - **Zap Cookies**: Deletes the cookies of the current page.

 #### Style/Formatting ####

  - **ToggleCSS**: Turns off CSS use of the page if it is on and turns it on if it is off.
  - **Lowercase**: Converts all text into its lowercase form, doesn't work on images.
- - **Transpose Tables**: Transposes all tables on the page (makes the rows into the columns and vice-versa at the same instant).
- - **Index Table Rows**: Adds a new column at the start of each table that has an index in it for each row starting at 1 and not including the heading/top row.
  - **Linearize**: Moves all of the text and other objects so that they are middle-centred and are positioned in the middle of the screen.
  - **Big Zap**: Removes unneeded formatting, makes the color scheme more normal and removes objects that make it harder to read.
  - **Basic Coloring**: Changes the text color to black, blue for URLs/links and purple for unvisited ones, also sets the background to white.